 The Lady Hornets' traditional three guard, two forward offense is best operated by Skidmore – a potential all state guard.
 The junior can find an open shooter at any time, but must limit forced passes to Graves in the paint.

-Page 3 of 3 - "With Skidmore and Graves, they're a tough match-up," Ward said.
+"With Skidmore and Graves, they're a tough match-up," Ward said.

 On defense Laquey must force turnovers and capitalize on fast break opportunities.